aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.8

+* Support exporting comments and notes as displayed on sheet to html

 ## Aspose.Cells for .NET 22.7

 * Support to export html to a single file with page header/footer